 Project Overview: Funds will be used to establish a grant-based Homeownership Seed Fund to support first-time home buyers who are black, indigenous, and people of color (BIPOC).
-This project is still in the development phase.
+Following a public procurement process, DevNW was selected to administer funds.
+DevNW staff have been working to identify BIPOC first-time homebuyer households who are eligible for this grant to support homeownership.